Be Aware: Lets talk about language

 This pack is a collation of key documents produced across the partnership; it is a tool to help prompt our discussions and reflections about our own use of language and the impacts it can have.

-We have also developed a series of multiagency principals around the use of language which have been produced for use across the partnership.
+We have also developed a series of multiagency principles around the use of language which have been produced for use across the partnership.
 It is envisaged that these will enable partners to regularly discuss language used within their practice, supervisions/reflections and to encourage appropriate professional challenge where the language is inappropriate, harmful and requires reconsideration. .

 Whilst this pack has been developed with consideration of child exploitation and extra familial harm, it can be used in consideration of any of the language we use with young people and families.
 Whilst professionals invariably do not set out to use language that can cause harm, continued awareness of how the language we use shapes the narratives young people have of themselves and others around them is crucial.
 We don’t always get it right, but these principals are a commitment across our multi-agency partnership about how we will be cognisant of the need to use non-victim blaming language in our meetings, communications and engagements with other professionals, children and their families.

 Within our roles we have the privileged position to know and work with children, young people, families and vulnerable people.
 Our language and how it is interpreted can shape the narrative of these individuals’ lives so we have a duty to present our language in the most accurate and person focused way.
-Therefore as a Partnership we are committing to these principals for how we are using language.
+Therefore as a partnership we are committing to these principles for how we are using language.

 - Professionals will be guided by children, young people, vulnerable people and families when establishing terminology they are comfortable for professionals to be using.
 There may be times when individuals use inappropriate language and we will encourage them to consider informed terms for their experiences.
 We will seek to avoid complicated jargon that can have negative impacts on how individuals engage with our services.
 Avoiding this jargon is vital for ensuring all our agencies understand each other.